 The water transmission pipeline has been proposed with the basic objective of providing the Bolsa Chica Planned Community with a reliable, long-term domestic water supply.
 The proposal is designed to meet the projected domestic water demands and fire protection needs of the Bolsa Chica Planned Community.
 The Proposed Project is also concerned with ensuring that the planned residential community has an adequate and reliable wastewater collection and disposal system.
-Annexation into District 11 of the County Sanitation Districts of Orange County is proposed to provide the required wastewater treatment and disposal.
+Annexation into District 11 of the Orange County Sanitation District is proposed to provide the required wastewater treatment and disposal.
 The basic objectives of the Proposed Project are summarized as follows: